-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Butler is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Butler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Butler are a mix of both white- and blue-collar jobs.
 Overall, Butler is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Butler who work in sales jobs (16.88%), office and administrative support (13.48%), and food service (8.49%).

 The percentage of adults in Butler with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.01% of adults in Butler have a bachelor's degree or advanced degree.

 The per capita income in Butler in 2010 was $19,127, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,508 for a family of four.
 Butler also has one of the higher rates of people living in poverty in the nation, with 30.02% of its population below the federal poverty line.

 The people who call Butler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butler residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Butler include Irish, Italian, English, and Polish.

 The most common language spoken in Butler is English.
 Other important languages spoken here include Spanish and Greek.